-The Alarm List is accessed by pressing any button while an alarm pop-up is displayed or by pressing any of the first four buttons to show the button bar and then button 4 while acknowledged alarms are shown in black on grey.
+The Alarm List is accessed by pressing any button while an alarm pop-up is displayed or by pressing any of the first four buttons to show the button bar and then button 4 Em.
+Alarms not yet acknowledged are shown in grey on black while acknowledged alarms are shown in black on grey.
 The list also indicates when the alarm occurred if engine hours are available.
 The most recent alarm is displayed at the top of the list.
-The list can be scrolled using buttons 1 and 2 and alarms acknowledged by pressing button 3 button 5 11 once the alarms are acknowledged.
+The list can be scrolled using buttons 1 and 2 Image and alarms acknowledged by pressing button 3 Image and alarms are acknowledged.